 Elizabeth Leiwant is originally from New York City where she became interested in education at a young age.
 Her passion for education led her to study Educational Policy at Bowdoin College in Brunswick, Maine.
 During college Elizabeth studied abroad in Chile.
 After graduating from college, Elizabeth returned to Chile where she taught English and photography.
 Before coming to Alma, Elizabeth served a Citizen Schools Teaching Fellow for two years.
 As a Fellow she simultaneously earned her M.Ed in Curriculum and instruction from Lesley University and worked closely with sixth graders in New York City providing academic support and teaching project based learning classes.
 Liz joined the founding team of Alma del Mar in 2011 as a Second Grade Associate Teacher.

-Emily Barlow, Dean of Scholar Support
+Emily Darrow, Dean of Scholar Support

-Ms. Barlow grew up in New Canaan, CT and attended New Canaan High School.
+Ms. Darrow grew up in New Canaan, CT and attended New Canaan High School.
 She attended Colby College in Waterville, ME where she majored in International Studies.
-After graduation, Ms. Barlow joined Teach For America as a 2010 corps member in the Greater New Orleans area.
+After graduation, Ms. Darrow joined Teach For America as a 2010 corps member in the Greater New Orleans area.
 She taught at an alternative school for two years, working specifically with students who were 2-5 years overage as 4th and 5th graders.
 She came to KIPP in 2012 as the school’s reading interventionist, and served as the Assistant Principal of Scholar Support for the past two years, ensuring that all students at Mc15 had access to a high-quality education, regardless of learning or behavioral differences.
-In July of 2016, Ms. Barlow earned her M.S.Ed in School Leadership at the University of Pennsylvania.
+In July of 2016, Ms. Darrow earned her M.S.Ed in School Leadership at the University of Pennsylvania.

 Alice Sheehan, Director of Operations & Finance